fpvandoorn/Dagstuhl-tables/README.md

   * This means that after `T+1` days at most `s(opt) + T * s` connections can be made, which gives a lower bound for the number of days.
   * The Mathematica function doing this is given in `lowerbound.txt`.
 It is not optimal, and is not necessarily increasing in `n`.
 In some cases we can probably increase the lower bound by 1 using a similar but more precise argument.
 * `h`: If there is no perfect `(n,k)`-solution but `k | n` and `k - 1 | n - 1`, then `T(n-1, k) > (n - 1) / (k - 1)`.
-  * The reason is that if `T(n-1, k) = (n - 1) / (k - 1)` is also given by the lower bound `a`.
+  * To see this, first notice that `T(n-1, k) ≥ (n - 1) / (k - 1)` is given by the lower bound `a`.
-  * The only way this solution can work is by making all but 1 table size `k` every meal, and seating every participant exactly once with every other participant.
+  * The only way equality can hold is if all but 1 table has size `k` every meal, and seating every participant exactly once with every other participant.
   * This means that every participant sits at a table of size `k - 1` exactly once.
-  * We can add a participant at the empty seat every meal, and then we get a perfect `(n, k)`-solution.
+  * We can add a participant at the empty seat every meal, and then we get a perfect `(n, k)`-solution, which contradicts the assumption.
 * `i`: Let `n = mk + l`, and let `d` be the lower bound given by `a`.
 Suppose that `(d-1)(k-1) + (l-1) < n-1`, then there is no solution in `d` days with an optimal configuration.
   * The reason is as follows: Let `A` be any participant sitting at the smallest table in the optimal configuration: it can meet at most `l-1` participants that meal, and at most `k-1` participants every other meal, which is not enough.
   * This means that for any solution in `d` days, the smallest table size is `(n-1)-(d-1)(k-1)`.